HackGT/docs/infrastructure/README.md

     - branch: master # this is default
     - url: helpmewith.hack.gt
   hackgt/eventbriter:
-    - domain: tickets
+    - url: tickets.hack.gt
   etc..
 ```

-This metadata gets its own repository and is given a special name: `hackathon.yaml`.
+This metadata gets its own repository and is given a special name: `gaggle.yaml`.

 ## The CI